Teaching With Documents Lesson Plan:

 - Tell the students to review all the documents in both cases, which are available online through the NAIL database .
 The total number of pages is 31.
 Direct students to re-enact the cases by portraying the defendants, judges, claimants, bounty hunters, and witnesses as revealed in the documents.

 The documents included in this project are from Record Group 21, Records of the U.S. Circuit Court.
-They are available online through the Online Catalog (OPA) database, by conducting a search on the keywords "Moses Honner" and "Henry Garnett.", or by using the National Archives Identifiers :
+They are available online through the National Archives Catalog database, by conducting a search on the keywords "Moses Honner" and "Henry Garnett.", or by using the National Archives Identifiers :

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.